70% Sole Proprietors: The Cybersecurity GTM Opportunity Nobody Sees

 -

 Evidence beats opinion.
-When your competitor's security assessment is a PDF with no citations, an evidence-backed analysis with regulatory data and APA 7th references doesn't just look better — it's defensible in board meetings and compliance audits.
+When a competitor's security assessment is a PDF with no citations, an evidence-backed analysis with regulatory data and APA 7th references doesn't just look better — it is defensible in board meetings and compliance audits.
+That defensibility matters more after the Nature investigation documenting large-scale AI hallucinated citations entering business and academic literature (Enago Academy, 2025).

 The Growth Trajectory